MarkLadoing143/mask-string-php-function/README.md

 ## Description
 The PHP function in the file does the following:
 - A string parameter is passed to it.
-A hard-coded sample string has been included in the file to demonstate the format of said string.
+A hard-coded sample string has been included in the file to show the format of said string.
 - The function parses the string and masks sensitive data (ie. replaces it with a * symbol) based on preset fields such as “cardNumber”, “cardExpiry”, etc.
 - The function returns the parsed string in the same format that it was provided but with masked data.